Eve-055/CapstoneProject/README.md

    ## Below is a description of the above restaurant and a report on recommendations for the restaurant following the analysis of the metrics as given in the project.

-  Little Lemon is a family-owned Mediterranean restaurant.
-They are developing a MySQL database so that the bookings, customers,staff, menus and orders information can be stored in their respective tables.
+  Little Lemon is a family-owned Mediterranean restaurant.They are developing a MySQL database so that the bookings, customers,staff, menus and orders information can be stored in their respective tables.
   The restaurant owner wants to use the stored data to make data-driven decisions to increase their revenue.
 Establishing a database is one of their key objectives.

   The goal of the project is to build a MySQL database system for Little Lemon restaurant, allowing them to store data regarding: